-Chinato is perhaps Piemonte’s most famous digestif.
-Traditionally made with aged Barolo, it takes its name from the bark of quinine (or “China”) tree, which is the chief botanical here.
-Vergano prefers to use a younger wine from Barbaresco, the tannins not as firm, the perfume a little more lifted.
+Chinato is perhaps Piedmont’s most famous digestif.
+Traditionally made with aged Barolo, it takes its name from the bark of quinine, or ‘China’, tree, which is the chief botanical here.
+Vergano prefers to use a younger wine from Barbaresco, the tannins not as firm, the wine a little more perfumed.
 The china bark lends the wine tea-like tannins, while herbs and spices like cinnamon, cloves, cardamom, coriander, bay, ginseng and rhubarb provide warmth and real interest.
 There is no better way to end a meal.